Cayhrty/DTC-DDFS/README.md

 ## Required Technology Library Files

-To run iVerilog simulation and synthesis, the following technology library files are required:
+To run iVerilog simulation and synthesis, the following technology library files are required (not provided in this repo):

 - **tpfn65gpgv2od3.v** - Standard cell library definitions
-- **tcbn65gplus.v** - Core standard cell library
 - **DW_ram_r_w_a_lat.v** - Designware RAM compiler module (read/write with latches)

 These files must be included when compiling and simulating: